Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 ![Victoria Park website in various devices](assets/testing/milestone1_mockup.png "victoria park website in various devices")

-Welcome to Victoria Park website.
-This website has been developed to provide a comprehensive guide to amenities and events in a public park located in the west of Cardiff.

 [View the live project here](https://lisaloudness.github.io/milestone_project_1/)

 ## **Table Of Content**